 Yitzhak Bader has served as our director from June 2003.
 Mr. Bader is currently Chief Executive Officer of Granot, a purchasing organization of the kibbutzim.
-He is also Chairman of the board of directors of Alon Israel Oil Company Ltd. and Joint Chairman of Dor-Alon Energy In Israel (1988) LTD., and a director in the following companies: Alon Retail, Mega Retail, Alon Natural Explorations Ltd., Dor Alon Retail Sites Management Ltd., Dor Alon Gas Technologies Ltd., Alon USA Energy, Inc., Alon USA Operating, Inc., Alon USA GP, LLC, Alon USA Capital Inc., Alon Assets Inc., Alon USA Inc., BSRE, Pri-Gat Ltd., Rimon Counseling and Management of Services Ltd., Meiram Water and Infrastructures Ltd., various entities under control of Granot, and One Technologies Software (ASD) Ltd.
+He is also Chairman of the board of directors of Alon Israel Oil Company Ltd. and Joint Chairman of Dor-Alon Energy In Israel (1988) LTD., and a director in the following companies: Alon Retail, Mega Retail, Alon Natural Explorations Ltd., Dor Alon Retail Sites Management Ltd., Dor Alon Gas Technologies Ltd., Alon USA Energy, Inc., Alon USA Operating, Inc., Alon USA GP, LLC, Alon USA Capital Inc., Alon Assets Inc., Alon USA Inc., BSRE, Pri-Gat Ltd., Rimon Counseling and Management of Services Ltd., Meiram Water and Infrastructures Ltd., various entities under control of Granot, One Technologies Software (ASD) Ltd., Gat Givat Haim Cooperative Society for Preservation of Agricultural Products Ltd., and Tnuva Central Cooperative for the Marketing of Agriculture Produce in Israel Ltd.

 Shlomo Even has served as our director since June 2003.
-Mr. Even is currently a certified accountant and partner of the accounting firm of Tiroshi Even, and a director of the following companies: Super Sol Bielsol Investments Ltd., Alon Israel Oil Company Ltd., Dor-Alon Energy In Israel (1988) LTD., Rosebud Real Estate Ltd., Alon Natural Explorations Ltd., Dor Alon Retail Sites Management Ltd., Alon USA Energy Inc., Alon USA Operating Inc., Alon USA GP LLC, Alon USA Capital Inc., Alon Assets Inc. and Alon USA Inc. Mr. Even holds a B.A. degree in Accounting and Economics from Bar-Ilan University.
+Mr. Even is currently a certified accountant and partner of the accounting firm of Tiroshi Even, and a director of the following companies: Super Sol Bielsol Investments Ltd., Alon Israel Oil Company Ltd., Dor-Alon Energy In Israel (1988) LTD., Rosebud Real Estate Ltd., Dor Alon Retail Sites Management Ltd., Alon USA Energy Inc., Alon USA Operating Inc., Alon USA GP LLC, Alon USA Capital Inc., Alon Assets Inc. and Alon USA Inc. Mr. Even holds a B.A. degree in Accounting and Economics from Bar-Ilan University.

 Diana Bogoslavsky has served as our director since March 2006.
 She has served as the Chief Executive Officer of Mishkei Emek Hayarden and the Regional Plants since 2005.
 From 1996 to 2004, Ms. Bogoslavsky served as Manager of the Economic Department of Brit Hapikuach (the Supervision Alliance).
 From 2000 to 2004, Ms. Bogoslavsky also served as a member of the management of Brit Hapikuach and as the Chairman of the board of directors of Jenny Company, a subsidiary of Brit Hapikuach.
 From 1993 to 1996, Ms. Bogoslavsky served as Bank Mizrahi representative in Argentina.
-Ms. Bogoslavsky currently serves as a director in the Union of the Kibbutzim Industry, in Dor-Alon Energy In Israel (1988) LTD, and Alon Natural Gas Explorations Ltd. and in several others companies.
+Ms. Bogoslavsky currently serves as a director in the Union of the Kibbutzim Industry, in Dor-Alon Energy In Israel (1988) LTD, Dor Alon Retail Sites Management Ltd. and Alon Natural Gas Explorations Ltd. and in several others companies.
 Ms. Bogoslavsky holds a Masters degree in Economics and Business Management (specializing in financing) and B.A. in Economics and Administration from Midreshet Rupin in the Hefer Valley in Israel.